-Many homeowners are finding that adding a garage, shed or storage building to their property is a great investment.
-Because of its versatility, durability and affordability, metal has quickly become the building material of choice.
-However, in certain settings and climates, moisture levels can be a problem for metal building owners.
-Let’s explore some of the reasons for moisture buildup, and the top ways to control it.
+Many homeowners find adding a garage, shed, or storage building to their property an excellent investment.
+Because of its versatility, durability, and affordability, metal has quickly become the building material of choice.
+However, moisture levels can be a problem for metal building owners in certain settings and climates.
+Let’s explore some reasons for moisture buildup and the top ways to control it.

 What’s the cause?

-If you are seeing moisture accumulations inside of your metal building, the cause isn’t always a leak.
+If you see moisture accumulations inside your metal building, the cause isn’t always a leak.
 In most cases, moisture inside the building is a result of condensation.

-When air inside the building is warm and humid, it holds moisture that is then released when the air cools, resulting in condensation.
+When the air inside the building is warm and humid, moisture is released when the air cools, resulting in condensation.

 While it is impossible to control your local weather, there are several steps you can take to limit condensation inside your building.

 In a building without insulation, dramatic changes in temperature from day to night are likely to result in significant amounts of condensation on the walls and roof.
-Properly insulating your building will limit the temperature variations inside, reducing condensation buildup.
+Properly insulating your building will limit temperature variations, reducing condensation buildup.

-Insulation applied to your building’s walls, roof, and base rail, create a seal between the inside and outside to moderate the interior temperature.
-Using high quality insulation, designed for metal buildings, and carefully installing to eliminate any gaps is the most important thing you can do to limit condensation.
+Insulation applied to your building’s walls, roof, and base rail creates a seal between the inside and outside to moderate the interior temperature.
+Using high-quality insulation designed for metal buildings and carefully installing it to eliminate gaps is the most important thing you can do to limit condensation.

 You should carefully consider the proper foundation surface, and how the ground will be prepared for installation.
 A concrete pad is great foundation for any metal building.
 Taking additional steps, like adding a layer of gravel underneath your concrete pad, can provide a vapor barrier from ground moisture.